Casino Versus Japan: Early work and releases

-Recording guitar-based, ambient/experimental music as Radiogate in 1996 and 1997, Kowalski matured in the underground electronic music community in Milwaukee, Wisconsin.
+Recording guitar-based, ambient and experimental music as Radiogate between 1996 and 1997, Kowalski matured in the underground electronic music community in Milwaukee, Wisconsin.
 He worked at Atomic Records for 14 years and also wrote for the alternative fanzine Milk Magazine which also informed developments within many styles of innovative music.
 During this time he interviewed many of his favorite artists and influences.
 In early 1998, he approached Mike Bailey (d.
 2019) of the local electronic label Star Star Stereo with some demo tapes, and shortly thereafter, released his self-titled debut Casino Versus Japan.
 This subsequently led to live performances (including several dates opening for Low) with Charles Wyatt (Charles Atlas) accompanying Kowalski on guitar, as well as a subsequent tour opening for Deerhunter in 2010.
 In January 2000, Go Hawaii was released on CD by Wobblyhead (later on double-vinyl LP by City Centre Offices, 2001).
-By the Summer of 2002, the track "It's Very Sunny" was used in a Hummer television commercial.
-His third album Whole Numbers Play the Basics, followed in September, 2002 on Carpark Records.
+By the summer of 2002, the track "It's Very Sunny" was used in a Hummer television commercial.
+His third album Whole Numbers Play the Basics, followed in September 2002 on Carpark Records.
 The song "Manic Thru Tone" was used in MTV's "Choose Or Lose" campaign in the Fall of 2002.
 In 2012, the title track from Go Hawaii was covered by Adam Peters for use as the incidental theme music for Oliver Stone's film Savages.